Ohio House passes bills limiting health department orders

-COLUMBUS (WCMH) — The Ohio House of Representatives Wednesday passed two bills that limit orders issued by the Director of the Ohio Department of Health.
+COLUMBUS (WCMH) — The Ohio House of Representatives passed two bills Wednesday limiting orders issued by the Director of the Ohio Department of Health.

 The House approved Senate Bill 1.
 This bill would require all orders issued by the Department of Health on or after April 29, 2020 to last no longer than 14 days.
 The exception is if the Joint Committee on Agency Rule Review approves extensions of those orders.